 Are you aware of how you talk to yourself during competition and training?
 Are you aware of how you talk to yourself in your daily life?
 Self talk is something I bet you actually do every day.
 I challenge you to be consciously aware of your thoughts for one day.
-You would be surprised at the things that you say.
+You might be surprised at the things that you say.
+Softball Self talk is something that is a part of every game and practice.
 It is something that just happens naturally.
 There are probably good and also some not so good things that you say to yourself all the time.

 During performance, your self talk can have a huge effect on your performance.
 If you tell yourself how bad you are at a skill, chances are you will prove that to yourself when the opportunity presents itself.
 Sometimes it can become a habit to tell yourself how poorly you are doing.
 We learn how to talk to ourselves from our environment which most of the time focuses on the things that need to be improved, instead of the things that we are doing well.
 Consistently telling yourself to “get it right” is not useful if you are not considering specific things about your skill that you want to get right.
 The side effect of a discussion like this is that it may be more destructive than positive.
 With those words you can decrease your confidence all on your own without anyone else’s assistance.